stamatim/editor-settings/README.md

 # Stamati's VSCode Settings

-My custom user environment settings for vscode & vscodium
+My custom user environment settings for vscode

 ## Instructions for use